mbahArip/mbaharip-blog-posts/blogs/first-post-using-obsidian-as-my-blog-cms.md

 - How to get attached file
 - Attachments are huge

-## Breaking the second wall of problems: Get the attachments
+## Breaking the Second Wall of Problems: Get the Attachments
 If I could break this problems into smaller pieces, it would be:
 - How get the attachments file?
 - How to render it inside the post?

-### Get the attachments
+### Get the Attachments
 There nothing special in here.
 I just get the file name, then add attachment folder into the path.
 Something like this `@attachments/[attachment name]`, then use it as path for `octokit` to fetch.

 But, what if I use external links instead of attachment file?
 Easy, just add a guard to check if it contains `http` or not.
 ![[img-first-post-using-obsidian-as-my-blog-cms-6.png]]

 With this, I solve the problems about **how to get the attachments file**.

-### But how to render it inside the post?
+### But how to Render it inside the Post?
 > If any of you also want to use obsidian as CMS, there are remarks extension that could parse `wikilinks`.
 > I just found out about this after I implement my own solution.

 Since obsidian are using `wikilinks` tag, I need to convert this to `markdown` tag.
 My solution to this problem is by taking the markdown content, then replacing all the `wikilinks` with `markdown` tag.
 ```ts
 import matter from 'gray-matter'